apache/flink/docs/programming_guide.md

 Passing parameters to functions
 -------------------

-Parameters can be passed to rich functions using the `withParameters( ... )` method.
+Parameters can be passed to rich functions using either the constructor (if the function is defined as a static final class) or the `withParameters( ... )` method.
 This method takes a Configuration object as an argument, which will be passed into the rich functions `open()` method.
 The passed object is basically a Map, using String keys and variable value types.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">